 In the past year, he has been involved in two large and complex conspiracy to defraud trials, concerning cybercrime and commodities fraud respectively.

 Chris has considerable experience in advising on money laundering matters having been instructed to advise the Global Financial Crime division of an international bank on money laundering risk and compliance.

 Chris has also represented clients on a privately funded basis who have been prosecuted by various prosecuting authorities including the Crown Prosecution service, National Trading Standards, The Royal Mail and several local authorities.

 Chris has been instructed as Independent Counsel to the Serious Fraud Office in matters of Legal Professional Privilege and a Disclosure Officer for the Financial Conduct Authority.

-Chris has used his regulatory experience to advise clients facing disciplinary action from other regulatory bodies.
-For example, he has advised a nurse due to appear before the Nursing and Midwifery Council accused of abusive treatment towards a patient.
-He has also represented a dentist who appeared before an Interim Orders Committee of the General Dental Council.
+- GDC v SD: Represented a dentist who appeared before an Interim Orders Committee of the General Dental Council.
 It was the second time Chris’s client had faced disciplinary action and the Council recommended that the dentist should be suspended from practice.
 Chris persuaded the Committee that suspension was not necessary and the Committee allowed Chris’s client to continue in practice with conditional registration.